geo-python/site/source/lessons/L2/intro-to-GitHub.rst

 changes in your files (often source code for programs) without losing the history of past changes.
-Files in Git are stored in a repository, which you can simply think of as a directory containing files (or other directories) related to a single 'project'.
+Files in Git are stored in a repository, which you can simply think of as a directory containing files (or other directories) related to a single 'project'. **In practice git takes "snapshots" of your files each time you commit changes.** Git follows the idea of `distributed version control <https://git-scm.com/book/en/v1/Getting-Started-About-Version-Control#Distributed-Version-Control-Systems>`__.
 Git is widely used by professionals to keep track of what they’ve done and to collaborate with other people.

 Git is the version control system that is running behind the scenes and used with GitHub.
 And that's